 All by-catches of species identified above must be returned to the water and released in the exact capture location and, if the fish is still alive, with as little harm as possible.
-The information related to species at risk shall be collected for each fishing trip where such a species at risk shall be collected for each fishing trip where such a species at risk shall be entered into the Species at Risk logbook and sent to fisheries and Oceans Canada immediately after the fishing trip.
+The information related to species at risk shall be collected for each fishing trip where such a species at risk shall be collected for each fishing trip where such a species is caught.
+This information must be entered into the Species at Risk logbook and sent to fisheries and Oceans Canada immediately after the fishing trip.